R&D Tax Credits for Startups – What You Need to Know

 3. Calculate the Base Amount: Apply the Fixed Base Percentage to the average of your gross receipts from the prior four years.
 This gives you the base amount.

 4. Calculate the Gross Credit Amount: Multiply 20% by the lesser of the surplus QREs over the base value or 50% of the QREs from the current year.
-This will provide your credit amount for the first quarter this year.
+This will provide your credit amount for the first quarter of this year.

 Alternative Simplified Credit (ASC) Method